 i.
 “We must not be guided by the time, but the words of the Psalm; we must mind the matter more than the music, and consider what we sing, as well as how we sing; the tune may affect the fancy, but it is the matter affects the heart, and that God principally eyes.”
 (Spurgeon)

 ii.
-Sing praises with understanding: According to Kidner, Paul had the Septuagint translation of this phrase in mind when he wrote in 1 Corinthians 14:15, I will sing with the mind also.
+Sing praises with understanding: According to Kidner, Paul had the Septuagint translation of this phrase in mind when he wrote in 1 Corinthians 14:15, I will also sing with the understanding.

 · Praise Him cheerfully when you clap your hands as an expression of your inward joy.

 · Praise Him universally together with all you peoples who should praise the Lord.